Create a p2p filesystem

 }

-Open the drive-writer-app with pear dev:
+Open the drive-writer-app with pear run --dev .:

 cd drive-writer-app